Graphical User Interface#

 .

-The data should be loaded into the viewer as a points layer.
-By default, it is added at the top of the layer list.
+The data will be loaded into the viewer as a points layer and as a tracks layer.
+By default, the data is added at the top of the layer list and the points layer is selected.

 Hovering with your mouse over a point